corley-rebecca/corley-rebecca.github.io/README.md

 # final-project-too_old
 final-project-too_old created by GitHub Classroom

-This project is a data-visualization exercise created by Rebecca Corely.
+This project is a data-visualization exercise created by Rebecca Corley.
 The goal of this project is to illustrate fundamental concepts of stellar evolution.
 To this aim, we create a webpage that hosts three visualizations:
 |      | Illustration |
 |-----:|---------------|